tigerneil/tensorflow_with_latest_papers/README.md

 Allows greater depth of neural network freely without penalty from upper layers.
 Ensures shortcut connections within deeper layers.

+Note, there is an optional flag `use_inputs_on_each_layer` that is boolean.
+Turning this option to False saves network parameters but also may not yield most optimal results.
+If you would like to replicate the paper, leave this option as False.
 ```python
 import highway_networks_modern